BrightonOtieno/Machine-Learning-Material/README.md

-# Machine-Learning-Material
-Machine Learning Course content
+# Linear Regression on the Titanic Dataset